syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 //DocIO supports Table of contents in WPF, Windows Forms platforms alone
 {% endhighlight %}

-{% highlight c# tabtitle="C# [Cross-platform]" %}
-//Creates a new Word document
-WordDocument document = new WordDocument();
-//Creates a new custom styles
-Style style = (WParagraphStyle)document.AddParagraphStyle("MyStyle");
-style.CharacterFormat.Bold = true;
-style.CharacterFormat.FontName = "Verdana";
-style.CharacterFormat.FontSize = 25;
-//Adds the section into the Word document
-IWSection section = document.AddSection();
-string paraText = "AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.";
-//Adds the paragraph into the created section IWParagraph paragraph = section.AddParagraph();
-//Appends the TOC field with LowerHeadingLevel and UpperHeadingLevel to determines the TOC entries TableOfContent tableOfContents = paragraph.AppendTOC(1, 3);
-tableOfContents.UseHeadingStyles = false;
-//Sets the TOC level style based on the created TOC tableOfContents.SetTOCLevelStyle(2, "MyStyle");
-//Adds the section into the Word document section = document.AddSection();
-//Adds the paragraph into the created section paragraph = section.AddParagraph();
-//Adds the text for the headings paragraph.AppendText("First Chapter");
-//Sets the built-in heading style paragraph.ApplyStyle("MyStyle");
-//Adds the text into the paragraph section.AddParagraph().AppendText(paraText);
-//Adds the section into the Word document section = document.AddSection();
-//Adds the paragraph into the created section paragraph = section.AddParagraph();
-//Adds the text for the headings paragraph.AppendText("Second Chapter");
-//Sets the built-in heading style paragraph.ApplyStyle(BuiltinStyle.Heading1);
-//Adds the text to the paragraph section.AddParagraph().AppendText(paraText);
-//Adds the section into Word document section = document.AddSection();
-//Adds a paragraph to a created section paragraph = section.AddParagraph();
-//Adds the text for the headings paragraph.AppendText("Third Chapter");
-//Sets the built-in heading style paragraph.ApplyStyle("MyStyle");
-//Adds the text to the paragraph section.AddParagraph().AppendText(paraText);
-//Updates the table of contents document.UpdateTableOfContents();
-//Saves the Word document to MemoryStream
-MemoryStream stream = new MemoryStream();
-document.Save(stream, FormatType.Docx);
-//Closes the document
-document.Close();
-{% endhighlight %}

 {% endtabs %}

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Table-Of-Contents/TOC-with-user-defined-styles).